reeseovine/ovine-icons/README.md

 # app icons

-Hand-made circle icons for a small selection of Android apps.
+Hand-made icons for a small selection of Android apps.

 ## the icons